gsiemon/MonashThesis/README.md

 Several examples are included in the examples directory.

+By default, citations are numbered and are included in the bibliography in citation order.
+Edit lines 118-129 in uqthesis.cls to change to an APA style, author-date format.

 To compile the thesis into a .pdf file, open index.Rmd in RStudio and click the Knit button.

 ## Useful R Markdown references